drstranges/ActionHandler/README.md

 ## Overview

-This library intended to allow easy manage action handling in android projects.
+This library intended to simplify the work with action handling in android projects.
-Just collect actions in a handler and bind them to the views.
+Just collect actions in a handler and bind them to views.

 Add library as gradle dependency